chauff/cse1500-web-transcripts/README.md

 - Relevant scientific publications:
   - Charland, A. and Leroux, B., 2011.
 [Mobile application development: web vs. native](https://queue.acm.org/detail.cfm?id=1968203).
 Queue, 9(4), p.
 20.
   - Mowery, K., Bogenreif, D., Yilek, S. and Shacham, H., 2011.
 [Fingerprinting information in JavaScript implementations](https://hovav.net/ucsd/dist/jspriv.pdf).
 In Proceedings of W2SP (Vol. 2, No. 11).
   - Ratanaworabhan, P., Livshits, B. and Zorn, B.G., 2010.
 [JSMeter: Comparing the Behavior of JavaScript Benchmarks with Real Web Applications](https://www.usenix.org/legacy/events/webapps10/tech/full_papers/Ratanaworabhan.pdf).
-WebApps, 10, pp.3-3.
+In Proceedings of the 2010 USENIX conference on Web application development.
   - Lin, J., 2018.
 [Computing without Servers, V8, Rocket Ships, and Other Batshi*t Crazy Ideas in Data Systems](http://ceur-ws.org/Vol-2167/keynote1.pdf).
 In Proceedings of DESIRES.
 A quote ... "_So, the future is. . .
 JavaScript?
 Once  we get beyond the fact that JavaScript is an undeniably shitty language on which to build an interlingual execution platform, there is at least some so-crazy-it-might-actually-work appeal to this idea._"
-  - Patra, J., Dixit, P.N. and Pradel, M., 2018, May.
+  - Patra, J., Dixit, P.N. and Pradel, M., 2018.
 [ConflictJS: finding and understanding conflicts between JavaScript libraries](http://mp.binaervarianz.de/icse2018.pdf).
-In Proceedings of the 40th International Conference on Software Engineering (pp. 741-751).
-ACM.
+In Proceedings of the 40th International Conference on Software Engineering, pp. 741-751.
+  - Jangda, A., Powers, B., Berger, E. D., & Guha, A., 2019.
+[Not so fast: analyzing the performance of webassembly vs. native code](https://www.usenix.org/system/files/atc19-jangda.pdf).
+In Proceedings of the 2019 USENIX Annual Technical Conference, pp. 107-120.

 ### 🚧 Lecture 4